goreleaser/goreleaser/www/docs/customization/docker_sign.md

 - `${artifact}`: the path to the artifact that will be signed [^1]
 - `${artifactID}`: the ID of the artifact that will be signed
-- `${certificate}`: the certificate filename, if provided
+- `${certificate}`: the certificate file name, if provided

-[^1]: notice that the this might contain `/` characters, which depending on how you use it might evaluate to actual paths within the filesystem.
+[^1]: notice that this might contain `/` characters, which depending on how you use it might evaluate to actual paths within the file system.
 Use with care.

 ## Common usage example